Access to China Articles

 Chinese social media platforms ingeniously tackled the language barrier by employing QR codes.
 When scanned, these codes provide access to services through embedded, long, and complex passwords.
 Consequently, QR code scanning has become ubiquitous among Chinese social media users.

-Today, we see QR codes everywhere in China.
+Today, QR codes are ubiquitous in China.
 They have replaced domain names in marketing and sales, and businesses and people have replaced the writing of their internet links with QR codes.

 9. Website looks and feels for the Chinese market

 Chinese companies and consumers want to see overseas websites that look and feel like their local country.
-They do not want to see a Chinese-looking site that will question the genuine source of a product or service.
+They do not want to see a Chinese-looking site that raises questions about the genuine source of a product or service.

-We recommend keeping your website's look and feel unchanged for the Chinese market, provided it has a responsive design and is displayed clearly on mobiles and tablets.
+We recommend keeping your website's look and feel unchanged for the Chinese market, as it features a responsive design that displays clearly on mobiles and tablets.

 10. Translation of your business website

-When entering an overseas market, the assumption is that your website must be translated.
+When entering an overseas market, it is assumed that your website must be translated.
 This has never been the case for the Chinese market.

 Chinese people have always used translation software as required.

-The SEO data needs translating: titles, web page descriptions, and headings.
-By only translating the minimum data required by the Chinese search engines in terms of costs and the overhead of maintaining your website in multiple languages,
+The SEO data requires translation, including titles, web page descriptions, and headings.
+By only translating the minimum data needed for the Chinese search engines in terms of costs and the overhead of maintaining your website in multiple languages,

 11. Automatic translation

 While automatic translations are improving, they are still not correct.
-Translation errors are often due to written English, local terms, or the lack of use of business international English.
+Translation errors often result from written English, local terms, or the lack of business international English.

 We recommend using automatic translation to review written English.
-Start by using an automatic translation into any second language you or a member of staff/family can read.
-When you find an error, go back to the English and make changes.
+Begin by using an automatic translation tool into any second language that you or a member of staff/family can read.
+When you find an error, go back to the English version and make the necessary changes.

 12. Chinese Multimedia